nibble-4bits/aws-local-stepfunctions/README.md

 You can import the bundled package directly into a browser script as an ES module, from one of the following CDNs:

 > NOTE: The following examples will import the latest package version.
-Refer to the CDNs websites to know about other ways in which you can specify the package URL (for example, to import a specific version).
+Refer to the CDNs websites to know about other ways in which you can specify the package URL (for example, to import a specific version or a minified version).

 #### [unpkg](https://unpkg.com/)